rliffredo/advent-of-code/aoc_20/README.md

 Overall, it came out almost at the first try; still, I cannot stop thinking that I could have used a better approach.

+#### Update after Day 13

+Today, I took the chance to work a bit on the performance.
+The new approach is _much_ faster, but still _slow_.
+I am afraid this is the best I can do with pure python.
+Tha algorithm more or less stayed the same, with one important optimization (trace only changed seats); maybe there _is_ another approach much more performant.

+Moving from a "pure functional" approach, with immutable data, to changes in place helped cutting times by half.
+This is a very data-intensive exercise, so this was quite expected.
+Then, tracing helped cutting another second and a half, plus a bunch of other small changes (including using `__slots__`, which helped gaining about 200ms) to arrive to a final execution time a bit lower than a couple of seconds.
+Maybe using something like [Nuitka](https://nuitka.net/) might help, but it is already taking a bit too much time...

 ## Day 12: Rain Risk